BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 </blockquote>

 <blockquote>
-Von Neumann was invited to deliver the Silliman Lectures on <i>The Computer and the Brain</i> in the spring of 1956⁶
+Von Neumann was invited to deliver the Silliman Lectures on <i>The Computer and the Brain</i> in the spring of 1956.⁶
 </blockquote>

 <p>
-The notes for the Silliman Lectures form the basis for von Neumann's final book, published posthumously, and also named <i>The Computer and the Brain</i>⁴¹.
+The notes for the Silliman Lectures form the basis for von Neumann's final book, published posthumously and also named <i>The Computer and the Brain</i>⁴¹.
 </p>

 <p>
 In 1955, a tumor was discovered near von Neumann's collarbone.
 Cancer was then found elsewhere in his body.
-In the spring of 1956, he checked into Walter Reed National Military Medical Center as a cancer patient He continued to work from his hospital room, including consulting with top military officials.³
+In the spring of 1956, he checked into Walter Reed National Military Medical Center as a cancer patient.
+He continued to work from his hospital room, including by consulting with top military officials.³
 </p>

 <p>